 Our Leadership Way is about promoting the right behaviours and signalling that leadership success is not just about what we deliver but how we deliver it.
-This is a tool for leaders to use to consider how their behaviour impacts on our NHS People Promise and the culture they aspire to create.
+This is a tool for leaders to use to consider how their behaviour impacts on Our NHS People Promise and the culture they aspire to create.

 Individuals, organisations and systems all need to act to realise the ambitions of Our Leadership Way.

 We know that every leader is a role model with positive or negative impact.
 This sets out expectations and enables everyone to have a better conversation about staying on a positive track.

-In health and care it is vital that the change we need to see comes from all our leaders, particularly our most senior leaders who we need to role model these behaviours.
+It is vital that the change we need to see comes from all our leaders, particularly our most senior leaders who we need to role model these behaviours.
 We need our national, regional and local senior leaders - whether regulators, trust chairs and executives, primary care network leads, system leaders or executives across NHS arms length bodies - to embrace Our Leadership Way's principles.
-Collective leadership, across professional, organisation and health and care sector boundaries will drive better outcomes for the populations we serve.
+It will make us a stronger NHS wide leadership team.